 The Ball Blue Book of Canning advises straining the juice for jelly in cheesecloth or a jelly bag, and not to squeeze it.
 Squeezing will give you cloudy juice.

 Personally I don't mind if my jelly is a bit cloudy.
-I just use my metal strainer over a large bowl to catch the juice.
+I just use my metal strainer over a large bowl to catch the juice, pouring it through a clean cloth in the strainer and then squeezing out every bit of the juice.

 Yes, you can use apple scraps to make this jelly!
 When I can apples or make apple pie, I put all the peels and cores in a freezer bag and keep them until I have enough for a batch of apple peel jelly.